Nginx Training Course

 Nginx as a front-end for IoT (load balancer, reverse proxy, application delivery platform)

-- Differences between Nginx vs Ngnix Plus
+- Differences between Nginx and Nginx Plus

 Management and monitoring capabilities

-- Overview of TCP, HTTP and UDP protocols
+- Overview of TCP, HTTP, and UDP protocols

 - Bandwidth requirements

-- UDP role in IoT communications
+- Role of UDP in IoT communications

 Overview of Nginx Architecture and Functionality